yvoronoy/awesome-english/readme.md

 Tech podcasts improve English skills and keep you updated on technology.
 They introduce new vocabulary and industry terms, enhancing comprehension and listening.

-- [MageTalk](https://magetalk.com/) - Great show with the latest news in the Magento ecosystem, community, and eCommerce.
+- [Hard Fork by The New York Times](https://open.spotify.com/show/44fllCS2FTFr2x2kjP9xeT) - Each week, journalists Kevin Roose and Casey Newton explore and make sense of the latest in the rapidly changing world of tech.
 - [Talk Python To Me](https://talkpython.fm/) - Podcast on Python and related technologies.
 - [The PHP Roundtable](https://www.phproundtable.com/) - Podcast of web developers discussing PHP, JavaScript, community, and open source.
 - [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - Weekly discussions covering various topics on Google Cloud Platform, from App Engine to Big Query.